 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

 Does your dog only listen at home or training class and ignore you everywhere else?
 Maybe you suspect your dog is stubborn and only obeys when they feel like it.
 Well, getting your dog to come when called or to sit and stay is easy in a quiet house.
-Out and about in a world full of distractions is another situation entirely.
+Doing so while out and about in a world full of distractions is another situation entirely.

 Build Distractions Slowly

-Most dogs can focus in environments where distractions are limited or controlled, like the house or training facility.
+Most dogs can focus in environments where distractions are limited or controlled, like at your house or in a training facility.
 But you can’t control distractions in the real world.
-Instead, you must teach your dog to focus on you no matter where you are or what is going on around you.
-So how do you teach your dog to listen no matter what?
+Instead, you must teach your dog to focus on you, regardless of where you are or what is going on around you.
+So how do you teach your dog to listen, no matter what?
 It’s simple but requires some planning and management.

 The trick to distraction training is to start with a small distraction and slowly build up to larger and more enticing ones.
 For example, if you have a ball-obsessed dog, don’t start by tossing the ball past your dog’s nose while teaching your dog to stay.
 Instead, start with the ball on the ground several feet away while asking for a stay.
 If your dog can handle that, gradually move the ball closer during the next training session.
 Next, hold the ball.
 Then, toss it in your hand.
 As a final test, toss the ball past your dog.
 This type of training may take weeks to progress through but will serve to build your dog’s confidence as they get better and better.